 Supplementing industry specific contractors with existing team members can prove to be a cost-effective way to scale.
 Outsourcing certain tasks to 3rd party independent contractors can take an enormous amount of stress off your already jam-packed to-do list.

-At BTS Brands, we want to help your company scale.
-We’re a commercial real estate specific marketing agency that has successfully helped hundreds of commercial real estate firms across the country build dynamic brands, create detailed marketing plans as well as streamline the development of key marketing collateral.
-If you have an interest in learning more on how the team at ML Jordan can work in tandem with your company, schedule a consultation and we’d be happy to walk you through our service offerings.
+At BTS Brands, we want to help your company scale by assisting with your commercial real estate marketing efforts.
+We’re a commercial real estate marketing agency that has successfully helped hundreds of industry specific firms across the country build dynamic real estate brands, create detailed marketing plans as well as streamline the development of key marketing collateral.
+If you have an interest in learning more on how our Team can work in tandem with your company, schedule a consultation and we’d be happy to walk you through our service offerings.